Aliexpress-Genius/DiscountWizard/README.md

 We welcome contributions!
 If you have a promo code or tip to share, please submit a pull request.
 Let’s help each other save!

 ## 📫 Contact
-For questions or suggestions, feel free to reach out to me at [your email] or open an issue in this repository.
+For questions or suggestions, feel free to reach out to me at https://t.me/valkyrie_valkyrie or open an issue in this repository.

 Happy shopping and saving! 🛍️✨